Everything is under control

 Tools of mind control

 The main ingredients for controlling mass populations are words, video and photography.
-Outside of things like hypnosis, brainwashing comes in the form of news media, social media and advertising.
+Outside of things like hypnosis, media brainwashing comes in the form of news media, social media and advertising.

 News media brainwashing